 Types Of Video Games

-There are various types of video games, from those intended to educate children through active learning to “gory” ‘shoot em ups’, often frowned upon by parents and frequently blamed for corrupting young and fragile minds.
+There are various types of video games, from those intended to educate children through active learning, those to get the heart racing and improve reflexes such as car games to “gory” ‘shoot em ups’, often frowned upon by parents and frequently blamed for corrupting young and fragile minds.

 And, obviously, not all games are suited for playing together with your kids!